 Summit Public School: Tahoma (Summit Tahoma) opened its doors in fall 2011 to its first class of 100 San Jose students, after being approached in 2009 by students, parents, and community members about opening a Summit-model school in the area.
-Summit Tahoma graduated its first class in June 2015 and currently serves approximately 470 students in grades 9-12.
+Summit Tahoma graduated its first class in June 2015 and currently serves approximately 371 students in grades 9-12.

-In the 2021-22 school year, 35% of our students qualify for free or reduced lunch, 13% are English learners, and 17% are students with disabilities.
-The largest racial and ethnic subgroups at Summit Tahoma include Hispanic or Latino (52%), White (19%), and Asian (18%), with smaller subgroups for two or more races and Black or African American.
+In the 2022-23 school year, 29.4% of our students qualify for free or reduced lunch, 8.9% are English learners, and 18.1% are students with disabilities.
+The largest racial and ethnic subgroups at Summit Tahoma include Hispanic or Latino (49.6%), White (21.8%), and Asian (13.2%), with smaller subgroups for two or more races and Black or African American.

-The mission of Summit Tahoma is to prepare its diverse student population for success in a four-year college and to be thoughtful, contributing members of society.
+The evolved mission of Summit Tahoma is to collectively prepare a diverse community of young people with the skills, knowledge, and habits to attain economic empowerment and success in a chosen concrete next step toward a fulfilled life..
 Its small size, high-quality faculty, unique organization, innovative instruction, and personalized learning model support all students in successfully completing a rigorous, college-preparatory curriculum.
 Summit Tahoma families, students, and faculty attended numerous virtual public meetings in strong support of the school's successful five-year charter renewal in the 2020-2021 school year.